+The environmental management framework considers the broader scale outcomes of ecological processes and systems.
 In the first instance, development should be in areas that avoid potential adverse impacts on environmental values.

-Where development occurs and avoidance is not practicable (within the context of the principles of ESD), mitigation measures are implemented to reduce the extent, severity and/ or duration of potential impacts on environmental values as a result of development.
+Where development occurs and avoidance is not practicable (within the context of the principles of ESD), the development assessment process will introduce measures to minimise or mitigate impacts to reduce the extent, severity and/ or duration of potential impacts on environmental values as a result of development.
 If development, after applying all practicable avoidance and mitigation measures, results in a significant residual impact on an environmental value, an offset may be required, if appropriate and in accordance with federal and state legislation and policies, for the development to proceed.

 A review of potential development activities was undertaken in a Planning and Environment Analysis to identify potential impacts on the environmental values within and surrounding the master planned area.
-This process considered the existing federal and state legislation, state and local planning instruments, operational environmental management measures and approvals, in managing potential impacts from development on environmental values.